Trending Topics

 For this reason, narcocorridos remain largely prohibited, and musicians who pursue this type of lifestyle are often in danger.
 Chalino himself was killed in 1992, after being pulled over at a traffic circle by a group of armed men who flashed state police identification cards.
 Chalino was then blindfolded, tied up and shot in the head twice.
 No motive was established and no suspects were arrested, though there is little doubt the murder was fueled by the drug trade.

-Since Chalino’s death, there have been at least a dozen big-name narcocorrido performers that have been murdered, including Valentin Elizalde in 2006 and Sergio Gomez in 2007.
+Since Chalino’s death, there have been at least a dozen big-name narcocorrido performers have been murdered, including Valentin Elizalde in 2006 and Sergio Gomez in 2007.
 In 2013, there were 17 less-famous narcocorrido musicians murdered.
 For them, the music, drugs, and the culture are all entwined, in life and commonly, in death.

-Yet, despite the peril many of these musicians’ face, many are still performing, simply to give voice to a culture and a way of life that the vast majority of people cannot relate to.
+Yet, despite the peril many of these musicians face, many are still performing, simply to give voice to a culture and a way of life that the vast majority of people cannot relate to.
 Chalino Sanchez paved the way for an entire genre of music to fill a void and even today it remains an integral part of Mexican drug cartels and their various gangs.

 References